JensNeirynck/ansible-role-pound/README.md

 # Ansible role `Pound`

 An Ansible role for POUND.
 Specifically, the responsibilities of this role are to:
-Loabalance traffic over webservers
+ - Loabalance traffic over webservers

--

 ## Requirements

-x Running webservers
+ - Running webservers

 ## Role Variables